 We may be able to arrange internships to meet your home institution's requirements for credit.
 Contact a staff member in your desired area of experience to find out if there are appropriate opportunities.
 We also welcome students in our volunteer program.

-Current and past internship projects include:
+Current internship areas include:

 - Compiling an educator resource guide